Using Official ISC Packages for Kea

 isc-kea-premium-subnet-cmds Subnet Commands hook library Subscriber

-For more information about obtaining the subscription and enterprise Kea hook libraries, please contact us at https://www.isc.org/contact.
-All of the Kea hook libraries are described fully in the Kea ARM.
+For more information about obtaining the commercially licensed Kea hook libraries, please contact us at https://www.isc.org/contact.
+All Kea hook libraries are described fully in the Kea ARM.

 RADIUS

-The names of the FreeRADIUS packages are different on each system, but they do not need to be installed explicitly.
-They are installed automatically by the packages that require them.
+The names of the FreeRADIUS packages are specific to the package type used by your distribution of Linux, but they do not need to be installed explicitly.
+FreeRADIUS packages are installed automatically by packages that require them.

 freeradius-client deb FreeRADIUS client library